 Understanding Click-through Rate –

-I have highlighted some key points about click-through rate to avoid any misinterpretations.
+Some key points have been highlighted about click-through rate to avoid any misinterpretations.

 - CTR measures the immediate response, not the overall reaction- CTR talks about the % of people who clicked on the ad right away to reach the destination page.
 It didn’t include people who failed to click on the ad then but visited the website later seeing the ad.